opsramp/tracing-docs/golang/ReadMe.md

 Follow the steps at: <https://opentelemetry.io/docs/instrumentation/go/>

-For basic tracer creation check file tracer.go in attachment
+For example of spans check the handlers directory and for details on how to create a tracer check tracing directory